kaiyoux/p_cmd_runr/README.md

 The p_cmd_runner package was born from the need to run local commands (taken from local files) on any number of remote nodes accessible via SSH(/AMOS/MOSHELL).
 It is written in Python 3, and is based on the Paramiko package.

+As of **version 0.1.0**, SSH security key files are supported as an alternative to password authentication.
+See this [tutorial](https://phoenixnap.com/kb/setup-passwordless-ssh) on how to setup your SSH security key files.
+In general, you would generate public and private key-pair(s) on your local machine, then transfer the public key(s) to your remote node(s).

 ### To install the package:
 **python -m pip install p_cmd_runr**